toplap/awesome-livecoding/README.md

 * [vvvv](https://vvvv.org/),  a hybrid visual/textual live-programming environment for easy prototyping and development.  `Windows | OS X | GNU/Linux` `visual-language` `Freeware | Commercial`
 * [xi](https://github.com/xi-livecode), a domain-specific language for Live Coding musical patterns in Ruby. `Windows | OS X | GNU/Linux` `Ruby` `Supercollider` `FLOSS`

 ## Libraries and tools

-* [Gibberwocky](https://github.com/charlieroberts/gibberwocky), Use Gibber inside Max/MSP and Max4Live
+* [Gibberwocky](https://github.com/charlieroberts/gibberwocky), use Gibber inside Max/MSP and Max4Live
 * [s2hs2](https://github.com/yecto/s2hs2-TidalCycles-0.8-), an interface between TidalCycles and Processing
 * [TidalUnity](https://github.com/moxuse/tidal-unity), an interface between TidalCycles and Unity 3D
 * [Tidal-Unity](https://github.com/lvm/Tidal-Unity), TidalCycles meets Unity 3D
 * [WavTexture](https://github.com/keijiro/WavTexture), a Unity example showing how to bake a waveform of an audio clip into a texture and use it in a shader
+* [CHmUsiCK](https://github.com/essteban/CHmUsiCK), library to make chucK a 'more algorave like' language

 ## To Watch